rcazzara/seldovia/_people/Elvsass_Charlotte.md

 cemetery_plot: 271
 source_file: Cemetery Directory
 ---
-**Charlotte   Elvsass** is the daughter of Peter Ivor Elvsaas and [**Christine NORMAN**](./Saracoff_Christine.md).
-She was born October 22, 1950 in Seldovia and died September 3, 2005.
+**Charlotte   Elvsass**, the daughter of Peter Ivor Elvsaas and [**Christine NORMAN**](./Saracoff_Christine.md), was born October 22, 1950 in Seldovia.

+She lived a full life here in Seldovia as a bartender, dog catcher and cannery worker.
+Raised by her parents Pete Elvsaas, Christine and Frank Saracoff, she attended  12 years of school in Seldovia.
+She enjoyed her family, pets, fine collectibles and visiting with friends.
+She was a fun and loving daughter, mother, life partner, sister, cousin and friend.
+She will be missed dearly.”
+(Taken from the funeral service program.)

+Charlotte died September 3, 2005.
 She is buried in the Seldovia City Cemetery in Plot #271.